seitomatsubara/Jetson-nano-WS2812-LED-/README.md

 If you use SPI1, The MOSI pin number is 19.

+If you use SPI for this connection, you cannot use 21, 23, 24 and 26 pins for another usage.

 The GND connection is also needed.

 It is recommended that power is not supplied from the Jetson nano.